Sai-Sindu/Calculate-Ratio-and-Factorial/README.md

 Write a JS function in index.js that accepts 3 numbers as arguments and return the ratio of the first two numbers and factorial of the third number in an object with keys as ratio and factorial.

-Export the function using default export syntax.
+Export the function using default export syntax

 Folder Structure